MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-concept.md

 If you plan on communicating with services using a Subject token, make sure you're familiar with [On behalf of flows](/entra/identity-platform/v2-oauth2-on-behalf-of-flow).

-Refer to [Authentication tutorial](./authentication-tutorial.md) to setup your environment to work with authentication.
+Refer to [Authentication tutorial](./authentication-tutorial.md) to set up your environment to work with authentication.

 ## How to work with tokens

 1. Your frontend should ask for a token `extensionClient.auth.acquireAccessToken({});`.
 You can use this token to authenticate with your backend.

 2. If you wish to access some resource, you should send your token to the BE and try to exchange it using an OBO flow for that resource.
-You can also use the token recieved from control APIs (CRUD/Jobs) and try to exchange it for that resource.
+You can also use the token received from control APIs (CRUD/Jobs) and try to exchange it for that resource.

-3. If the exchange fails for consent reasons, you should notify your FE and call `extensionClient.auth.acquireAccessToken({additionalScopesToConsent:[resource]});` and try the proccess again.
+3. If the exchange fails for consent reasons, you should notify your FE and call `extensionClient.auth.acquireAccessToken({additionalScopesToConsent:[resource]});` and try the process again.

 4. If the exchange fails for MFA reasons, you should notify your FE along with the claim received when tying to exchange and call `extensionClient.auth.acquireAccessToken({claimsForConditionalAccessPolicy:claims});`.